gtretiak/gtretiak/README.md

 # Hello, World! 👋
 ## I'm George.
-I've made a career switch from Legal field and am currently studying Computer Science at 42 Porto, where I carry out incredible projects and have been deepening my knowledge in Tech.
-I'm super passionate about logic since childhood and consistently seek personal growth!
-In 2024 programming arrived in my life and I'm totally in love with it since then.
+I've made a career switch from the legal field and am currently studying Computer Science at 42 Porto.
+There, I carry out incredible projects and deepen my knowledge in technology.
+I have been passionate about logic since childhood and consistently seek personal growth.
+In 2024, I discovered programming, and I have been in love with it ever since.

 * 🗃️ Love to organize things
 * 👩‍🚀 Currently at [42 Porto](https://42porto.com)